-0508 TRIAL LAW (FALL SEMESTER ONLY)
+0508 TRIAL LAW H (Fall Semester Only)

-Prerequisite is a 79.5 average in previous honors or AP Social Studies courses; or a 85 average in CP courses.
-The course will center upon torts, contracts, Constitutional Law, property, Civil Procedure, and Criminal Law.
+Prerequisite: 85 average in previous Honors or AP Social Studies courses; or a 90 average in CP courses.

+This Honors course will center upon torts, contracts, Constitutional Law, property, Civil Procedure, and Criminal Law.
 This program will be co-taught with guest attorneys who will serve as the Mock Trial coaches.
 Be aware that there will be fee to participate in the Mock Trial Competition.
 This course will run in the Fall.
+Participation in a courtroom simulation is mandatory to receive credit.